Cognitive Behavioral Therapy—Counselors in Columbia, SC

 If you are ready to make a change and you are ready for help along the way, know that Thriveworks Columbia offers cognitive behavioral therapy.
-Our staff specializes in CBT, and we have seen lives change when negative thinking changes.
+Our staff specializes in CBT—call our office at (803) 882-3401 to get started today.

 Cognitive Distortions: Untrue, Negative Thinking